iliyasalve/cyclistic_case_study/README.md

 ## Contents of this Repository
 This repository contains the following documents and folders:
 - `Report.pdf`: The analysis report.
-- `Report_Projeck.Rmd`: The analysis report in Markdown format.
+- `Project_Report.Rmd`: The analysis report in Markdown format.
 - `data_process.r`: The script with commands for data processing.
 - `data_analyze.r`: The script with commands for data analysis.
 - `Visualisations`: Images generated from the analysis.